stoogoff/parchment/src/aletheiansoc/001-thicker-than-water.md

 “This bodes.”
 I said, checking my revolver, “Someone has already begun attempting to use the book.”

-“Yes, that does look a bit... biblical.”
+“Yes, that does look a bit… biblical.”

 “At least they’re all focused on the river, not the mill itself.
 Let’s have a gander and see if we can’t find a way in…”